Jan 4, 2025

 Is retouching included?

 Yes—and it's the same high-end treatment celebrities get for magazine covers.
-I retouch by hand, removing distractions (blemishes, stray hairs, tired eyes) while preserving the skin texture that makes you look human.
+I retouch by hand, removing distractions (blemishes, stray hairs, tired eyes) while preserving the skin texture and details that makes you look human.
 As AI-generated perfection floods the market, 'real' has become a status signal.
 Your image should prove there's a person behind the title.

 What file format will I receive?